gbowne1/ProgrammerNotes/working-with-tmux.md

 Systemwide configruation is at `/etc/tmux.conf`

+## shell flags used with tmux

+used with `tmux`, these flags return results:

+-c requires an argument
+-d ?
+-f requires an argument
+-l starts tmux
+-q starts tmux
+-u starts tmux
+-v starts tmux

 ## tmux commands

 tmux comes with a comprehensive set of built-in commands for various purposes.
 These commands are typically prefixed with the configured prefix key (default: Ctrl + b) followed by a single key.
 Here are some common examples: